capactio/capact/docs/proposal/20211207-delegated-storage.md

     ```

     - This workflow cannot be run unless there is a `helm-release` storage backend installed (where `helm-release` is only workflow alias).
     - If there are no specific storage backend requirements set, the default backend will be used.
+To learn more, read the [Configuring default storage backends](#configuring-default-storage-backends) paragraph.

 1. Content Developer outputs one of the following Argo workflow artifacts: